 Education and/or Experience

-High school diploma or GED plus six months of direct patient care experience or one year of postsecondary education.
+High school diploma or GED, plus six months of direct patient care experience or one year of postsecondary education.

 Current enrollment in an accredited educational program leading to a certificate or associate degree with an emphasis in sleep technology.

+The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is frequently required to stand; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; and talk or hear.
 The employee is occasionally required to walk; sit; and stoop, kneel, crouch, or crawl.
 The employee must regularly lift and/or move up to 10 pounds, frequently lift and/or move up to 25 pounds, and occasionally lift and/or move up to 50 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-In the performance of this job, the employee may be exposed to chemical vapors such cleaning and disinfecting solutions.
+In the performance of this job, the employee may be exposed to chemical vapors such as cleaning and disinfecting solutions.
 There may also be skin contact with these substances.
-The employee may also be exposed to infectious agents including bloodborne pathogens.
+The employee may also be exposed to infectious agents including blood-borne pathogens.